MIT-TESSE/tesse-interface/README.md

 Use the following commands when having the Unity window in focus:

 - Shift+T: disable keyboard input
-- w,a,s,d: control camera using forces
+- w,a,s,d: control agent using forces
+- x: stops motion of agent.
+- r: respawns agent.
+- ESC: to quit game.

 ## Setup